Last Updated June 2019

 The American Heart Association wants you to know how we use and protect the important information you provide to us.
-This information summarizes our policy, procedures and practices.
+The information provided below summarizes our policy, procedures and practices as further described in this Privacy Statement.

-- We collect information as a way to further our mission of building healthier lives free of cardiovascular diseases and stroke.
+- We collect information as a way to further our mission to be a relentless force for a world of longer, healthier lives.
 The information you provide allows us to help you on a more personal level.
 We can better respond to your requests, understand your needs, and provide you the information and resources you need.
 We can also compare your information with the information of others we connect with to identify important trends.
 Harnessing this information has the potential to lead to breakthroughs in research, product and program development, and more effective services.
 And these breakthroughs can help lead to healthier lives for all.

-- Unless you tell us otherwise, when you provide your information we assume you are agreeing to allow us to use and disclose it as allowed by law and AHA policies to deliver the programs you are involved with and in furtherance of our mission.
+- Unless you tell us otherwise, when you provide your information, we will use your information as allowed by law and AHA policies to deliver the programs you are involved with and in furtherance of our mission.

-- We will comply with all U.S. laws and the laws of countries in which AHA has a business presence
+- We recognize we must comply with all applicable U.S. laws and the laws of countries in which AHA has a business presence.

 - When we ask for certain types of sensitive information—such as health information—we will tell you how we intend to use and disclose that information.